rijalBinHusen/portofolio-2/src/content/unit-testing-php.md

     img: 'https://upload.wikimedia.org/wikipedia/commons/thumb/f/f7/PHPUnit_Logo.svg/1200px-PHPUnit_Logo.svg.png'
     tags: [backend, unit testing, application]
 ---
-## Introduction
 **Unit testing** is one of the most important while You create an application, by creating unit testing you don't need to affraid while you make a huge change in your code, because the unit test will give error message about your code, and you can fix your code before it deployed in to server production.

 If you don't do unit test to application, the application may failed in production while you don't know the problem, to fix the problem will take a great cost, the application will get complain from the user, even worse the user won't use your application *again*.

 To unit test a REST API server, you can use a testing framework that allows you to send HTTP requests and verify the responses.
-Here's a general process you can follow to unit test your REST API server:

 Because I use PHP version 5.5.37, I will use **phpunit** to do unit testing, a programmer-oriented testing framework for PHP.